jeanlange/slides/README.md

-# slides
+# slides!
-Slides for talks Jean has given at conferences and wants to make public
+Each folder represents a talk that Jean has given and wants to store info about.
+Happy browsing!

+I welcome questions at jean.f.lange@gmail.com